grafana/k6-docs/docs/sources/author-run/cloud-scripting-extras/cloud-environment-variables.md

 # Cloud environment variables

-> **IMPORTANT**
->
-> The environment variables view is currently not available in Grafana Cloud.
-We are working on it.
->
-> Meanwhile, you can manage environment variables by logging in to [k6 Cloud](https://app.k6.io/) and accessing them in your Grafana Cloud k6 tests.

 Environment Variables are key-value pairs that you configure at the organization level.

 The cloud service encrypts all values before storing them in our database, and they remain encrypted until needed for a test run.